The universe, and all it holds, is a source of wonder and mystery.

 Lance Gharavi

 Lance is a Phoenix-based experimental artist and scholar.
 His work focuses on points of intersection between performance, technology, science, and religion.
 An early pioneer in the integration of digital media and theatre, Gharavi specializes in collaborating with transdisciplinary teams of artists, scientists, designers, and engineers to create original and innovative works of media-rich, live performance.
-He is an Associate Professor at Arizona State University, and has collaborated with EarthScope—the largest solid Earth science project ever funded by the National Science Foundation—to write a children’s book about earthquakes.
+He is a Professor at Arizona State University, and has collaborated with EarthScope—the largest solid Earth science project ever funded by the National Science Foundation—to write a children’s book about earthquakes.
 Lance is the Director of St. Bird.

 Ed Garnero